Craigharrison79/MS3-Recipes/README.md

 ## Strategy

-MPT Recipes is an online platform to store and present recipe for the user and visitors to the platform.
-The aim is to deliver inspiration, and share iedas for healthy food recipes.
+MPT Recipes is an online platform to store and present recipes for the user and visitors to the platform.
+The aim is to deliver inspiration and share ideas for healthy food recipes.

 - build a database of healthy recipes.
-- allow people to share ideas of health eating.
+- allow people to share ideas of healthy eating.
 - build a community of inspiration.

-The owner of the site is looking for a place were clients and like-minded people can share and gather information.
-For a tool to help the owner with his business and to give the ower's clients an add service.
+The owner of the site is looking for a place were clients and like-minded people can share and gather information, for a tool to help the owner with his business and to give the owners clients an added service.

 ## Goals

 #### Owner goal

-- To provide an plaform to share ideas for health recipes.
+- To provide a platform to share ideas for healthy recipes.
-- To provide a extra service to the owner clients.
+- To provide an extra service to the owner’s clients.
-- To expand the ower database of recipe and there for expanding the owner's recipes list to offer the owner's clients.
+- To expand the owner database of recipes and therefor for expanding the owner's recipes list to offer to the owner's clients.

 #### User goals

-- To get inspiration for eating health.
+- To get inspiration for healthy eating.
-- To understand what health eathing can look like.
+- To understand what healthy eating can look like.
-- To build a reptile of go to meal of health life.
+- To build a reprepertoire of go to meals for a healthy life.
 - To find meal the whole family can eat.

 ## **User stories:**

 - First time users

-    - I want a responsive website that can be access on any one of my devices.
+    - I want a responsive website that can be accessed on any one of my devices.
-    - I want a easy to follow plaform on which I can easily navigate throught quickly to find the information I want.
+    - I want a easy to follow platform on which I can easily navigate through quickly to find the information I want.
-    - I want a easy to read recipe page that displays the information clearly.
+    - I want an easy to read recipe page that displays the information clearly.
-    - I want a simple sign up page that in be done easily with little to no fuss.
+    - I want a simple sign up page that can be done easily with little to no fuss.
-    - I want to be able to search for recipe by name or ingredients.
+    - I want to be able to search for a recipe by name or ingredients.

 - Returning users

     - I want a simple page that I can login to and make use of all the features on the platform.
-    - I need to be able to add and edit recipe to make profile account.
+    - I need to be able to add and edit recipes to my profile account.
     - I want a way to contact the owner to ask questions or to make queries about the platform.

 - Frequent users:

     - I want a way to contact the owner to ask questions or to make queries about the website.
-    - I want to be able to search for recipe quickly.
+    - I want to be able to search for a recipe quickly.
-    - I need to be able to add and edit recipe to make profile account.
+    - I need to be able to add and edit recipes to my profile account.
-    - I want a easy way to delete any recipe I no longer feel deemed to be presented on my profile.
+    - I want an easy way to delete any recipes that I no longer feel deemed to be presented on my profile.

 ## Scope